bkoz/3d-image-classification/README.md

 oc create -f 06-seldon-mymodel-servicemonitor.yaml
 ```

-7) Create and wait for the classifier pods to become ready before creating the route in the next step.
-This is important
-because (2) services are created by the Seldon deployer.
+7) Deploy and wait for the classifier pod to become ready.
+Two services should be created by the Seldon deployer.

 ```
 oc create -f 07-mymodel-seldon-deploy-from-quay.yaml